chenjr0719/AFS-docs/docs/portal/scenario.md

 7. Wait a minute, the status of the Analytic will change to **Running**, and go to next step.
 	![](../_static/images/portal/scenario/1-22.png)

-8. Click **Models** in the manu, the model repository which is named by "rnn_model.h5" is created.
+8. Click **Models** in the menu, the model repository which is named by "rnn_model.h5" is created.
 	![](../_static/images/portal/scenario/1-23.png)

 9. Click "rnn_model.h5", we can see the accurancy and loss of the trained model.